FrozenBeard/PirateCraftRP/README.md

   - HUD, Ping color Indicator
   - GUI, No Java Edition Title
   - GUI, Smoother Font
+  - GUI, Stone background for options menu (Dirt is rubbish!)

 # How to create the pack